-Maps with multiple node sets¶
+Multiple node sets¶

 As mentioned above, multiple node sets may be added to the map widget.
 For instance, suppose that in the TransNet application we would like to add the factories f and the centers c as separate node sets.
 After having added first the node set f, one can again select the Latitude parameter as discussed above, but in this case one may need to slice the parameter to only the set f as a subset of the Locations set with index l.
 This can be achieved using the slicing options in the pop-up dialog as follows:

 The same type of slicing can be applied to the Longitude and Size parameters.
 Moreover, one may repeat all these steps and add the centers c as a second node set with similar options.
 These actions result in a map widget with 2 node sets:

 Store Focus, Hover and Select for nodes¶